GabrielBohn7/processes-monitor/README.md

 special keyboard button is pressed (q, Enter).

 Test Monitor:

-TestMonitor.MonitorProgramsTests:
+1. TestMonitor.MonitorProgramsTests:
-  Expected KillLog Tests
+   - Expected KillLog Tests
+     - With 0 running processes
+     - With 0 valued frequency
+     - With 0 valued lifetime
+     - With 1 running processes to monitor
+     - With 2 equal running processes to monitor
+     - With 2 running processes to monitor
+     - With 3 running processes to monitor
-  Invalid Format Tests
+   - Invalid Format Tests
+     - With 0 arguments
+     - With 0 numeric values
+     - With 2 arguments
+     - With 4 arguments
+     - With negative valued arguments
+     - With non alphanumeric arguments

-TestMonitor.InvalidFormatsTests:
+2. TestMonitor.InvalidFormatsTests:
-  With 0 Commands
+   - With 0 Commands
-  With 1 Commands
+   - With 1 Command
-  With 2 Commands
+   - With 2 Commands